-Any executable file can serve as a test.
+Any executable in your box.
 The criteria for PASS/FAIL is the return code of the executable.
 If it returns 0, the test PASSes, if it returns anything else, it FAILs.

 Python unittest

 The discovery of classical Python unittest is also supported, although unlike Python unittest we still use static analysis to get individual tests so dynamically created cases are not recognized.
 Apart from that there should be no surprises when running unittests via Avocado.